Rostec: Labor

-The companies controlled by Rostec employ about 450,000 people.
+The Rostec companies employed about 450,000 people as of 2016.
 A special focus of the corporation's responsibility on labor involves 21 dominant employers that are part of Rostec.
-As an example of corporate activity aimed at stabilization of social environment in one-company towns, mass media covered Rostec's labor policy in relation to AvtoVAZ, a dominant employer in Togliatti during the 2008-2009 economic crisis.
+As an example of corporate activity aimed at stabilization of social environment in single-company towns, mass media covered Rostec's labor policy in relation to AvtoVAZ, a dominant employer in Togliatti during the 2008-2009 economic crisis.
 Despite large-scale layoffs, public unrest was prevented by a special employment program for dismissed workers.
-The unemployment rate in the company town of Verkhnyaya Salda, Sverdlovsk Oblast, which is owned by VSMPO-AVISMA, is less than 1%.
+The unemployment rate in the company town of Verkhnyaya Salda, Sverdlovsk Oblast, which is owned by VSMPO-AVISMA, was less than 1% in 2013.

 Health

 In order to implement its Health National Program, the corporation has set up nine centers for high medical technologies.
 Five centers for cardiovascular surgery (Khabarovsk, Krasnoyarsk, Chelyabinsk, Perm and Kaliningrad), two centers for neurosurgery (Tyumen and Novosibirsk) and two centers for traumatic surgery, orthopedics and endoprosthesis replacement (Smolensk and Barnaul).

 Rostec is a participant in the Perinatal center development program along with Russia's Ministry of Health, the Federal Compulsory Medical Insurance Fund and federal member state authorities.

 As of March 2017, Rostec had built and equipped perinatal centers in 15 federal subjects of Russia: